How to Use the Fear and Greed Index and Short Signals [Video]

-The Market Index provides us an indicator to determine if we are in a bear or bull market.
+The Fear and Greed Index provides us an indicator to determine if we are in a bear or bull market.
 It also provides a value, that ranges from -100 to +100 (though extreme circumstances can cause it to exceed these thresholds).

 When the indicator is negative, we are in a bear market.
 When it is positive, we are in a bull market.